diliprk/academic-kickstart/content/home/about.md

 # About Me

-I am currently pursuing my M.Sc - Media Informatics (since _Oct 2016_) in _Saarland University_, Saarbrücken.
-Previously, I was a Solar PV Engineer and also a 3D Computer Graphics Designer.
+I am a graduate of the M.Sc - Media Informatics program at _Saarland University_, Saarbrücken, specializing in Data Science and Machine Learning.
+I did my master thesis project and also a 6 months internship at _Airbus Operations GmbH_.

-I am _fascinated_ :sparkling_heart: by Data Analysis which helps in <br>
+I am fascinated by _Data Science_ :sparkling_heart: which helps in <br>
  __*__ Gathering new insights to manage and optimize business and industrial processes, <br>
  __*__ Bringing about novel developments in Artificial Intelligence and Machine Learning related applications.

 My research interests include Data Science and Deep Learning.<br>
-Presently, I am on the lookout for internships and Master's thesis opportunities in the same.
+Presently, I am on the lookout for full time opportunities in Data Science, Machine Learning and AI

 > In God we trust, all others must bring `data` - W.Edwards Deming